michelmbem/AddyScript/docs/spec-types.md

 AddyScript also supports complex numbers as a primitive data type.
 This type is represented by the **complex** class.
-Internally, a complex number is represented as a pair of real numbers, the first member of the pair is called the **real part** while the second is called the **imaginary part**.
+Internally, a complex number is represented as a pair of real numbers;
+the first member of the pair is called the **real part** while the second is called the **imaginary part**.
 The language supports literal values for purely imaginary complex numbers.
 Those are numeric literal values with the **i** or **I** suffix (**e.g.:** `2i` or `-5I`).